jamescherti/compile-angel.el/README.md

 In the *compile-angel* author's configuration, for example, *package-recompile-all* skipped most of the local packages loaded using *use-package* with *:ensure nil* or *require*.
 Additionally, *package-recompile-all* does not compile transparently; the user must manually run it and wait for it to complete.

 The *compile-angel* package, on the other hand, transparently compiles all packages without any user intervention.
 The user simply needs to enable *(compile-angel-on-load-mode)*.

+### What is the impact on Emacs startup?

+The author of compile-angel reports an Emacs startup time of 0.25 seconds with compile-angel enabled and 0.23 seconds without it.
+Feel free to share your own benchmarks.

+### What's the difference between native and byte compiled?

+Byte-compilation translates Elisp code into an intermediate bytecode .elc that is faster to load than .el files.

+Native-compilation goes a step further by converting this bytecode into machine code, which is directly executed by the CPU without the need for an interpreter.
+Native-compilation significantly improves performance.

+### What are some use-cases of compile-angel?

+Emacs often misses the compilation of certain Elisp files.

+One of the author's primary use cases involves maintaining numerous Emacs packages, which are synchronized into `~/.emacs.d` using automation scripts and `rsync` for testing during development.
+The author appreciates how compile-angel automatically compiles the files synchronized to the `~/.emacs.d` directory while working on these packages.

+There are many other use cases as well.
+For example, some Emacs users prefer storing packages locally or in GitHub repositories, periodically updating them using `git pull`.
+This approach is often adopted for packages that are no longer actively maintained, enabling users to manage them independently.
+In such cases, compile-angel can seamlessly handle both byte-compiling and native-compiling these packages whenever local modifications are made.

 ### What is the difference between auto-compile and compile-angel?